gammarf/grf_sphinx/server.rst

 A server may host many *clusters*.
 Clusters are groupings of stations.
 There may be a different cluster per city, for example.

 Clusters are composed of *stations*.
 A station is identified by a *stationid* which is unique to both the cluster and the server.
-Because a stationid is unique to the server, users in different clusters can message each other, request remotetasks from one another, across cluster boundaries.
+Because a stationid is unique to the server, users in different clusters can message each other and request remotetasks from one another across cluster boundaries.
+All stations on a server will appear on the map, regardless of which cluster they are a part of.
+So it makes sense that all stations in the same geographical area be a part of the same cluster.

 Web Interface
 =============